hfp/xconfigure/config/cp2k/README.md

 cp2k-h2o64-4x16x2 4      16   8     872  99.962
 ```

-Please note that the number of cases per day (Cases/d) are currently calculated with integer arithmetic and eventually lower than just rounding down (based on 86400 seconds per day).
-The number of seconds taken are end-to-end (wall time), i.e. total time to solution including any (sequential) phase (initialization, etc.).
+Please note that the "Cases/d" metric is calculated with integer arithmetic and hence represents fully completed cases per day (based on 86400 seconds per day).
+The number of seconds (as shown) is end-to-end (wall time), i.e. total time to solution including any (sequential) phase (initialization, etc.).
 Performance is higher if the workload requires more iterations (some publications present a metric based on iteration time).

 ## Development<a name="build-the-cp2kintel-branch"></a>

 <a name="build-the-intel-fork-of-cp2k"></a>The [Intel fork of CP2K](https://github.com/hfp/cp2k.git) was formerly a branch of CP2K's Git-mirror.
 CP2K is meanwhile natively hosted at GitHub.
 Ongoing work in the Intel branch was supposed to tightly track the master version of CP2K, which is also true for the fork.
-In addition, valuable topics may be upstreamed in a more timely fashion.
+In addition, valuable topics may be upstreamed in a timelier fashion.
 To build [CP2K/Intel](https://github.com/hfp/cp2k.git) from source for experimental purpose, one may rely on [Intel Compiler 16, 17, or 18 series](#recommended-intel-compiler):

 ```bash
 source /opt/intel/compilers_and_libraries_2018.3.222/linux/bin/compilervars.sh intel64
 ```

 LIBXSMM is automatically built in an out-of-tree fashion when building CP2K/Intel fork.
 The only prerequisite is that the LIBXSMMROOT path needs to be detected (or supplied on the `make` command line).
 LIBXSMMROOT is automatically discovered automatically if it is in the user's home directory, or when it is in parallel to the CP2K directory.
-By default (no `AVX` or `MIC` is given), the build process is carried out using the `-xHost` target flag.
+By default (no `AVX` or `MIC` is given), the build process is carried out by using the `-xHost` target flag.
 For example, to explicitly target "Skylake" (SKX):

 ```bash
 git clone https://github.com/hfp/libxsmm.git